 Look.
-I despise musicals and find most standards boring.
-That’s why I don’t care for much that Ella Fitzgerald did after the 1940’s and why you won’t find much by Ol’ Blue Eyes in my collection (though I did like James Darren’s engaging take on standards on This One’s from the Heart.)
+I despise musicals and find most standards from the Great American Songbook boring.
 The moniker, “standards,” is the ultimate turn-off.
 I don’t want the standard model of anything, especially music.

 This bias means that despite my admiration for Charlie Parker’s reconstructive surgery on various standards, I tend to view with sour disfavor on the various efforts by jazz musicians to translate the stuff you hear on the Easy Listening stations into jazz pieces.
 Once Coleman Hawkins reconstructed “Body and Soul,” the practice became widespread, with mixed results.
 I certainly approve of Parker’s remodeling of “Embraceable You,” but I always skip “Bye Bye Blackbird” on Miles Davis’ ‘Round About Midnight and don’t get me started on Coltrane’s version of “My Favorite Things.”
 Trying to hold the images of John Coltrane and Julie Andrews in my little blonde brain at the same time is asking too much of me.
 When I research a jazz album and see a track listing consisting primarily of standards, my modus operandi is to pass and hope I can find something with original compositions.